strosi/frontend-mentor-challenges/profile-card-component-main/README.md

 ## Summary

-The aim of the challenge is to recreate the [given design](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ) as close as possible with the aim of the front end technologies.
-Here it is a profile card component that I choose to practice my HTML and Sass coding skills and to improve code structuring abilities.
+The aim of the challenge is to recreate the given design as close as possible with the aid of the front end technologies.
+Here it is a profile card component that I chose to practice my HTML and Sass coding skills and to improve code structuring abilities.

 ## Technologies